Random-Machine/Autosplitters/README.md

 # Watch_Dogs Autosplitter
 ## How it Works
 The autosplitter should split whenever the mission counter in Act 1, 2, 3, or 4 goes up.
 For most missions, this will be after the mission complete text has shown up and dissapeared.
 Some missions like Collateral in Act 2 will split earlier because those missions behave differently.
 Starting and ending splits still have to be done manually.

+Since the hash of disruptb64.dll is different between versions, it is calculated and used to determine version differences.
+This autosplitter should support v1.04.497 and 1,06.329 (most current version).
+But it is uncertain if there are any differences between the Uplay/Steam/Epic versions of this game.
+Memory values were obtained on the Steam version, so the autosplitter has been tested to work on that version.

+Double split prevention is done using the isNotDoubleSplit function.
+It should prevent any double splits done by the autosplitter within 20 seconds.

 ## Development
 The mission counters in this game are displayed in the progression menu, and each Act has their own mission counter.